ybyzek/theniledev-examples/js/events/deploy-webapp-with-pulumi/README.md

 ```

 Run `pulumi up` to ensure that you've configured Pulumi correctly.
 This will
-create a stack named `dev`.
-We won't be using this stack, but its presence
+create a new Pulumi stack named `dev`.
+We won't be using this stack, but its
-verifies that you're ready to proceed.
+presence verifies that you're ready to proceed.

 ## Create and Execute a Command ##

-In the `deploy-webapp-with-pulumi` directory, run `yarn install && yarn build` to
+Back up in the `deploy-webapp-with-pulumi` directory, run `yarn install && yarn build`
-create the executable command binary.
+to create the executable command binary.

 To run the binary, you'll need to pass arguments for your Nile workspace,
 organization, and entity type, plus your developer login.
 The workspace